ravijanjam/qkw/README.md

 # QKW | Generalizing Aliasing
 ## Simplify navigation, execute complex multi-line terminal command sequences, annotate, add help-strings, etc¶

 The purpose of this application is to tag anything with a _label_ and, use it to retrieve the associated data for other applications.
-Some of qkw's use cases:
+Data is stored as:

 ```
 	<label> :
 		<data>

 		<help-string,annotation,stdout,etc>

+	(or)

+	<label>:<data>
 ```

 ## Features